SSPrajwala/TapTap_Game_Engine/docs/ENGINE_OVERVIEW.md

 TapTap Adaptive Modular Game Engine (TAMGE)

+Executive Summary

+The TapTap Adaptive Modular Game Engine (TAMGE) is a configuration-driven web game engine designed to generate multiple learning games from a single reusable system.
+Built using React, TypeScript, Node.js, and MongoDB, the engine separates game logic from content through JSON-based configuration.
+Its modular architecture enables adaptive gameplay, scalable deployment, and extensibility for analytics and AI-driven personalization.
+The engine is designed to power a wide range of learning experiences while maintaining a single maintainable codebase.

 1. Engine Vision

 The TapTap Adaptive Modular Game Engine (TAMGE) is designed to transform static learning games into intelligent, scalable, and reusable systems.